Oxford-Bee-Ops/expidite/README.md

 # ExPiDITE

-ExPiDITE makes it as easy to use Raspberry Pi SBCs for scientific data collection in long-running experiments.
+ExPiDITE makes it easy to use Raspberry Pi (RPI) for scientific data collection in long-running experiments.
 ExPiDITE is a pre-baked set of functionality and design choices that reduce the complexity & risk in managing devices, sensors, and data flows.

 SENSOR INTEGRATION